15 Best Things to Buy at Dollar Stores (Dollar Tree Included)

 Bodge offers this tip, though: “If you need cotton balls or swabs, make sure they are 100% cotton before purchasing.”
 Some manufacturers use synthetic materials in swabs.

 If you’re like me, you have one, maybe two, pairs of prescription reading glasses strategically located (me: one in the home office, and the other in my pocket for everywhere else).
-I also have a boatload of “readers” stashed in our cars, garage and other places.
+I also have a boatload of “readers” stashed in our car, garage and other places.

 Like hair accessories, reading glasses were made to be lost, so why pay more than you have to?
-A pair of Gry (yes, they left out the vowel, Vanna) Matters reading glasses at Staples was $29.99 when I checked.
+Reading glasses at Staples start at under $6 when I checked.
 Instead, for $1.25, you can pick up a pair (or two or three) at Dollar Tree.
-Like with Costco, Target and other retailers, the readers at the dollar store come in various strengths.

-Dollar Stores have long been parodied for their choice in frozen foods and food items carried in cold cases.
+Dollar Stores have long been parodied for their choice of frozen foods and food items carried in cold cases.
 Take the $1 3.5-ounce frozen ribeye Dollar Tree sold not so long ago.
 It was sliced razor thin and, according to the packaging, was beefed up by as much as 30% solution.
-One Youtube food reviewer likened the taste and texture to Steak-umm, the frozen, thin-sliced molded beef product that adorned many a childhood sandwich.
+One YouTube food reviewer likened the taste and texture to Steak-umm, the frozen, thin-sliced molded beef product that adorned many a childhood sandwich.

 But hey, even the fact that they had a cold and frozen food section was an improvement over years ago, when the food selection was limited to canned and packaged foods, with an emphasis on highly processed, often caloric items.